fenago/oracle19c-labs/dataguard/lab_guides/lab10.md

     - Create a table named `TEST01` and insert a sample row.

 7. **Connect to Standby's PDB**:
-    - Go to the terminal session for `stndby` and connect to the `ORCLPDB1` PDB.
+    - Go to the terminal session for `orcldg` and connect to the `ORCLPDB1` PDB.

 8. **Display Test Table Data**:
     - Query and display data from the `TEST01` table.